openml/openml-python/doc/index.rst

 .. code:: python

+   import openml
+   from sklearn import preprocessing, tree, pipeline

+    # Set the OpenML API Key which is required to upload your runs.
+    # You can get your own API by signing up to OpenML.org.
+    openml.config.apikey = 'ABC'

-    # Define a scikit-learn pipeline
+    # Define a scikit-learn classifier or pipeline
-    clf = sklearn.pipeline.Pipeline(
+    clf = pipeline.Pipeline(
         steps=[
-            ('imputer', sklearn.preprocessing.Imputer()),
+            ('imputer', preprocessing.Imputer()),
-            ('estimator', sklearn.tree.DecisionTreeClassifier())
+            ('estimator', tree.DecisionTreeClassifier())
         ]
     )
     # Download the OpenML task for the german credit card dataset with 10-fold
     # cross-validation.
     task = openml.tasks.get_task(31)
-    # Set the OpenML API Key which is required to upload the runs.
-    # You can get your own API by signing up to OpenML.org.
-    openml.config.apikey = 'ABC'
     # Run the scikit-learn model on the task (requires an API key).
     run = openml.runs.run_model_on_task(task, clf)
     # Publish the experiment on OpenML (optional, requires an API key).
     run.publish()
     print('URL for run: %s/run/%d' % (openml.config.server, run.run_id))
+    print('View the run online: https://www.openml.org/r/%d' % run.run_id)

 ------------
 Introduction